abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 In the environment provided, the Azure Arc Data controller is already deployed on top of the Kubernetes Cluster.
 We are using **Indirect** connectivity mode for the Azure Arc-enabled data services environment to Azure.

-   > **Info**: There are multiple modes available to connect to Azure. if the Azure Arc-enabled data services are directly connected to Azure, users can use Azure Resource Manager APIs, the Azure CLI, and the Azure portal to operate the Azure Arc data services.
+   > **Info:** There are multiple modes available to connect to Azure.
+If the Azure Arc-enabled data services are directly connected to Azure, users can use Azure Resource Manager APIs, the Azure CLI, and the Azure portal to operate the Azure Arc data services.
 The experience in directly connected mode is much like how you would use any other Azure service with provisioning/de-provisioning, scaling, configuring, and so on, all in the Azure portal.

    If you want to know more about this, refer to the [Connectivity Modes](https://docs.microsoft.com/en-us/azure/azure-arc/data/connectivity)